 Maintainer Veronika Prieložná <verca.prieloznagmail.com>

-Description The “dragDBI” package calculates a set of DBI values for dragonfly communities, based on species level identification.
-Indices that can be calculated are: sum DBI, mean DBI, potential DBI, true potential DBI, and permutational DBI.
-The DBI values can be calculated for Central European Dataset, South African Dataset or for user´s uploaded checklist with DBI values.
+Description The “dragDBI” package calculates a set of DBI values for dragonfly communities, based on species-level identification.
+Indices that can be calculated are sum DBI, mean DBI, DBI potential, true DBI potential, and permutational DBI potential.
+The DBI values can be calculated for the Central European Dataset, South African Dataset or for user´s uploaded checklist with DBI values.
 The definitions of these indices are given in the paper Šigutová et al. 2022.

 Depends R